 Here’s where context matters.
 Every project has its own priorities.
 Do you need the best level or protection at any price or the best protection within a specific budget?
 Are you looking to meet specific industry-standard guidelines?

-Keep in mind that by going thin, like 0.1 to 5 μm (microns) and even 5 to 12.5 μm, you may or may not have a risk of pinholes or breaches in your coating.
+Keep in mind that by going thin, like 0.1 to 2 μm (microns), you may want to evaluate if there are pinholes or breaches in your coating.
 Products with relatively flat structures or simple geometry, such as silicon wafers, will likely be pinhole-free.
-With products that have more complex geometry and have relatively large differences in component or structural heights, there may not be sufficient coating material to form a coherent film and leave pinholes or voids in the film.
+Products that have more complex geometries and large differences in component heights can produce shadowing.
+The shadowing can affect the coating distribution and leave pinholes in the film.
 If there are any breaches in the film, there are pathways for corrosive compounds to get in.
-A thin micron coating may give a level of protection that is sufficient for some products that aren’t expected to be exposed to corrosive materials, but still desire a quality barrier defending against minimal contamination.
-By going thin, you’re also decreasing the cost and time to coat.
+A thinner coating may give a level of protection that is sufficient for some products that aren’t expected to be exposed to corrosive materials, but still desire a quality barrier defending against minimal contamination.
+The advantage to going thin is that you’re decreasing the cost and time to coat.

 What you’ll learn: